phpMv/ubiquity/README.md

 ```bash
 Ubiquity help
 ```
-The program in console mode makes it easy to perform all the repetitive tasks related to the design of projects:
+The console mode makes it easy to perform all the repetitive tasks related to the design of projects:
 - creations : project, controllers, actions, routes, models, views,
 - checking : routes, models, validators
 - scaffolding (CRUD + authentification)